aysedeniz09/ThematicClusters/An_github_tm_clusters.md

            control = list(alpha=0.05,seed=125231)) #set a random seed save(lda.30.05, file="AN_k30_DATE.Rda")

-LDAfit<-lda #copy the object it with a different name for backup
+LDAfit<-lda.30.05 #copy the object it with a different name for backup
 ```

 2. Extract top words from the topic model